LetsBashDE/twitch_hossa/README.md

-# Virus Found?
-Well today I wanted to extend the functionality for this repository, but it turns out that the keypress32.exe was detected as a virus from Windows Defender.
-Well it says that the keypress32.exe is capable of executing commands from an attacker, but this is very missleading since this is tool that acts as a wrapper for powershell to initiate a systemwide hotkey press.
-Powershell is with the command sendwait and send sendkey only capable to send a keypress to a application that has focus.
-I experimented with this and the result was awful.
-When you are in the game and the script detects a bad follower than the focus had to moved from your game to obs to initiate the trigger.
-Some games could not be adressed and so the focus stays on obs.
-Well this is the reason why I compiled the keypress*.exe files with very little knowledge of c++ with the help of stackoverflow.com.
-I will recreate the keypress*.exe files with a seperate .exe for each F-Key to eliminate the need of having a parameter for a key.
-Maybe this triggers the "can be used from an attack" detection.

 # Whats is this
 Some time ago the Bot Hoss00312 started to get on my nerves.
 Therefore I created a simple Powershell Script that works with the Twitch Helix API.